Rural area: Canada

-In Canada, the Organization for Economic Co-operation and Development defines a "predominantly rural region" as having more than 50% of the population living in rural communities where a "rural community" has a population density less than 150 people per square kilometer.
+In Canada, the Organization for Economic Co-operation and Development defines a "predominantly rural region" as having more than 50% of the population living in rural communities where a "rural community" has a population density less than 150 people per square kilometre.
 In Canada, the census division has been used to represent "regions" and census consolidated sub-divisions have been used to represent "communities".
 Intermediate regions have 15 to 49 percent of their population living in a rural community.
 Predominantly urban regions have less than 15 percent of their population living in a rural community.
 Predominantly rural regions are classified as rural metro-adjacent, rural non-metro-adjacent and rural northern, following Philip Ehrensaft and Jennifer Beeman (1992).
-Rural metro-adjacent regions are predominantly rural census divisions which are adjacent to metropolitan centers while rural non-metro-adjacent regions are those predominantly rural census divisions which are not adjacent to metropolitan centers.
+Rural metro-adjacent regions are predominantly rural census divisions which are adjacent to metropolitan centres while rural non-metro-adjacent regions are those predominantly rural census divisions which are not adjacent to metropolitan centres.
 Rural northern regions are predominantly rural census divisions that are found either entirely or mostly above the following lines of latitude in each province: Newfoundland and Labrador, 50th; Manitoba, 53rd; Alberta, British Columbia, Ontario, Quebec, and Saskatchewan, 54th.
 As well, rural northern regions encompass all of the Yukon, Northwest Territories and Nunavut.

 Statistics Canada defines rural areas by their population counts.
-This definition has changed over time (see Appendix A in du Plessis et al., 2002).
-Typically, it has referred to the population living outside settlements of 1,000 or fewer inhabitants.
-The current definition states that census rural is the population outside settlements with fewer than 1,000 inhabitants and a population density below 400 people per square kilometer (Statistics Canada, 2007).
+This has referred to the population living outside settlements of 1,000 or fewer inhabitants.
+The current definition states that census rural is the population outside settlements with fewer than 1,000 inhabitants and a population density below 400 people per square kilometre.